• Skip to primary navigation

 Notes

-Pasta alla cenere is most often made with pasta tubes like rigatoni or penne but you can use any type of pasta including spaghetti.
+Pasta alla cenere is most often made with pasta tubes like rigatoni or penne pasta but you can use any type of pasta including spaghetti.

 Nutrition